-The youngest of three siblings, Tyson was often neglected at home, and spent a large amount of his time outdoors.
-Being from a rough neighbourhood, Tyson got into a lot of fights as a child, usually against bullies who made fun of his high pitched voice and lisp.
+The youngest of three siblings, Tyson was often neglected at home and spent a large amount of his time outdoors.
+Being from a rough neighborhood, Tyson got into a lot of fights as a child, usually against bullies who made fun of his high-pitched voice and lisp.
 By the age of 13, he had been arrested 38 times.

-As a young teenager, Tyson’s boxing ability was discovered by Juvenile detention counsellor Bobby Stewart, who was also a former boxer.
-Stewart trained him initially, before introducing him to Christopher “Cus” D’amato.
-D’amato, who was initially Tyson’s trainer, also became a father figure, and his legal guardian when his mother passed away in 1982.
-It was with D’amato that Tyson really started working out, and training to become the legend he is today.
+As a young teenager, Tyson’s boxing ability was discovered by Juvenile detention counselor Bobby Stewart, who was also a former boxer.
+Stewart trained him initially before introducing him to Christopher “Cus” D’amato.
+D’amato, who was initially Tyson’s trainer, also became a father figure and his legal guardian when his mother passed away in 1982.
+It was with D’amato that Tyson really started working out and training to become the legend he is today.

 Tyson defeated many big names to earn his status as the best.
 Among those he defeated, his most iconic fight was his bout against Michael Spinks.
 Both were undefeated heavyweight fighters.
-Tyson held all three major titles, but spinks was the number one boxer in “the Ring” magazine, and considered to be “the people’s champion.”
+Tyson held all three major titles, but Spinks was the number one boxer in “the Ring” magazine and was considered to be “the people’s champion.”
 Tyson won that fight by TKO in 91 seconds, easily defeating Spinks.

 What is Mike Tyson’s workout routine?